Last Updated on 26 September 2024 by Cycloscope

 Bruce Gorgon Cycles (Petaluma, California)

 He has been making custom bicycles for 42 years, since 1974.
-He started as an art major, which helped give him the tools to look and create things in a more aesthetically pleasing manner.
+He started as an art major, which helped give him the tools to look at and create things in a more aesthetically pleasing manner.

-“It is my four decades of experience as a frame builder that allows me to make a bicycle that fits a specific purpose, or set of needs.”
+“It is my four decades of experience as a frame builder that allows me to make a bicycle that fits a specific purpose or set of needs.”

 According to Bruce “Function, is the single most important idea behind building a bike for the customer.
 Your bike has to meet your needs, it should be done in an aesthetically pleasing way, but first is the function.”